-Thrilling Boat Races and Colorful Festivals of Kerala Depicting Its Rich Cultural Heritage
+Thrilling Boat Races and Colorful Festivals in Kerala Depicting Its Rich Cultural Heritage

 Kerala is known for its rich cultural legacy.
-Its varied culture is shaped by the three prominent religions of Hinduism, Islam and Christianity.
-Attractive statuettes, melodious compositions and wonderful dance forms can be seen in the momentous development of Kerala’s cultural ethnicities.
-Festivals of Kerala are equally play the important role in making Kerala world famous and most loved tourist destination.
+Its varied culture is shaped by the three prominent religions of Hinduism, Islam, and Christianity.
+Attractive statuettes, melodious compositions, and wonderful dance forms can be seen in the momentous development of Kerala’s cultural ethnicities.
+Festivals of Kerala are equally playing an important role in making Kerala world-famous and most loved tourist destination.
 Kerala people celebrate all festivals with lots of Joy and enthusiasm.
 Be it Onam or Snake Boat Race; Kerala celebrates its festivals with devotion.
 Let’s take a look at various festivals and boat races of Kerala that are celebrated throughout the year.

 Festivals of Kerala :

-- Overview of the Event – Thiruvathira Festival is women centric festival in Kerala.
+Thiruvathira Festival is a women-centric festival in Kerala.
 This festival is celebrated to pay a tribute to the Lord Shiva. who killed God of Love, Kamadeva.
 Thiruvathira festival is also known as Thiruvathirai or Arudra Darisanam.
 It comes in the Malayalam month of Dhanu (December- January).
 Thiruvathira festival is celebrated for 7 days.
-On this day, women get up early in the morning and worship Lord Shiva by flowers, fruits and garlands.
+On this day, women get up early in the morning and worship Lord Shiva by flowers, fruits, and garlands.
 Throughout the festival, women perform on folk dances and Thiruvathira songs.

 - Time of Celebration- Malayalam month of Dhanu (December-January)